arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 Good job!
 Ready for the next round?
 The next topics are:

-* What about the different kinds of unpurity?
+* What about the different kinds of inpurity?
 * Besides monads, what are Functors?

 Observing other Monads will unlock a multitude of possibilities for expressiveness, and will hopefully introduce you to a new programming style.
 You are warned, though: I'll only take you to the rabbit hole's entrance, it's very, very deep &mdash; but filled with rewards.